For a while now, both Bones and His Heir have been haunting me.

 The dragon emerged from the circling dust, flying up quickly to meet her fall.
 With a small tap, she landed gracefully atop of the smooth cartilage of the dragon's skull.
 Then, the undead beast took flight high into the sky.

 Wind passed freely through her clothing and only knotted her short hair even more.
 She steadied her stance, her feet rooted to bone and she guided the dragon's movement as a snowboarder guides his board down a snowy slope.
 Ameria didn't know exactly where the bay was, but time was not an object as her dragon circled the small island.
-She scanned the beaches, easily sighting that spot of yellow: the Heart Pirates.
+She scanned the beaches, easily sighting that spot of yellow in the blue sea: the Heart Pirates.

 Ameria stood just as tall perched on the dragon's skull head and looked down at the men below.
 "Where's Luffy?"
 Her question was a demand.